Notebook of Avon Reah Smith-Ryan, 1942-1945

 Another week and the only change is that we are

-all rather more bored, its worse than ever.
+all rather more bored, with the whole thing.
 For the

-& every day is frightful & it it weren't that not doing any
+& every day is frightful & if it weren't that not doing any

 manual work is our greatest standby against the ordinary